techwiz42/kilnserver/README.md

 >* ”+” button to allow user to add new table entry, possible “–“  button to allow user to delete segment
 >* Back to Screen 1 button

-In addition to Roger's requested changes, add basic auth and perhaps concept of 'user' so multiple users can securely save programs to a single kilncontroller.
+**In addition to Roger's requested changes, add the following features:**
+* basic auth and the concept of _'user'_ so multiple users can securely save programs to a single kilncontroller.
+* Since multiple users can access the kiln controller and there is only a single kiln to control, there needs to be some mechanism for a user to 'own' a kiln while it's running.
+* **Question for Roger**: should users be able to queue kiln jobs?
+Reserve time on kiln?
+* **Question for Roger**: should the kilncontroller be able to talk with multiple kilns?
+* Unit tests are required for kilnweb2 and kilncontrolller modules
+* Run pylint or similar to ensure code uniformity and adherence to proper python programming standards and conventions